-Success is illusive, fragile, hard to pin down, describe or quantify.
+Bob Dylan’s secrets of success are as illusive and subtle as his writing.
+All success is fragile, hard to pin down, describe or quantify.

 The hard part is knowing exactly what you want to do and whether or not it’s legal, tolerated and not going to be a bother to anyone else.
-Success is a cloudy vision at the top of a steep hill and you have to make up your mind if you’ve got the energy and inclination to climb it.
+Success is a cloudy vision you can just make out at the top of a rugged hill and you have to make up your mind if you’ve got the energy and inclination to climb it.

 By telling us that the woman depicted in the song knows there is no success like failure, he endows failure with a certain cool, a mystique, a paradox.
 We fail if we have not learned the lesson or ‘done what we wanted to do.’
 The act of trying is in itself a form of success.

 Then again, success and failure are subjective.
 When the prisoner in Aleksandr Solzhenitsyn’s novel One Day in the Life of Ivan Denisovich gets two potatoes on his plate instead of one, he has had a very successful day.
 Playwright Samuel Beckett wrote the dictum: